 In order to identify the HRQOL issues of importance and relevance to people with gastric cancer globally (including East Asia), we will be reviewing the literature and asking patients and health care professionals to share their experiences and opinions.
 During the first phase, we will invite 60 people with stomach cancer, to comment on the existing QLQ-STO22 to see if the questions are relevant to them and whether anything has been overlooked.
 We are interested in finding out about all the different ways the effects of stomach cancer and its treatment affect people’s lives.
 The research will explore the best way to measure the effects of stomach cancer on people’s lives and look at whether the current questionnaire (QLQ-STO22) is suitable.
 We want to be sure we are capturing issues from people in different countries.
 We especially want to understand the issues for people in East Asia where people’s experiences have been under reported.
 After we have carried out our first set of interviews across different centres and countries, we will be in a position to propose any changes to the questionnaire which will subsequently be reviewed for relevance by an additional 30 patients and 15 healthcare professionals.

-Concluding interviews with patients will be conducted during April 2021 for Phase 1a.
-The update questionnaire will be reviewed by patients and healthcare professionals in May-Sept 2021.
+• The update questionnaire will be reviewed by patients and healthcare professionals in January-March 2021.

 We are conducting a study which asks adults with stomach cancer to look at a questionnaire to see if the questions and issues are relevant to them.
 This will help us find out about all the different ways stomach cancer and its treatment affect people’s lives.
 We want to find the best way to measure the effects of stomach cancer on people’s lives and whether a current questionnaire we have is suitable.
 We are showing people with stomach cancer a questionnaire which has been developed for people like them and will interview them about the questionnaire.
 We are interested in their thoughts on the issues in the questionnaire and also on whether they have any suggestions for questions or have experienced any other issues not covered by the questionnaire.
 We are particularly interested in whether the issues are the same for people in different parts of the world, including East Asia.
 Therefore, we will be talking to people from many countries.
 Once we have spoken to people with gastric cancer and reviewed the questionnaire and issues with patients and healthcare professionals, we will update the questionnaire if it needs it.